 A common view regarding the self-image is that it represents the behavioral, mental, emotional, or spiritual aspects of the person.
 In the FM, however, the key to the self-image, and selfhood in general, is to be found in the body and its movements.
 A fundamental notion of the FM is that of the unity between the self and the body.
 It is not that there is an intimate relationship between them, but rather that the self or self-image is the body-image.

-Certainly, Feldenkrais was not the first to affirm such unity, and he won’t be the last as well.
+Certainly, Feldenkrais was not the first to affirm such unity.
 However, what is distinctive is that he made such idea concrete, by modeling a series of somatic practices, a method, based on the idea of oneness.
 A method that its effectiveness is being proved and its principles are supported by scientific research.

 Indeed, the FM is built on this idea of oneness, and the most amazing fact is that by practicing the method the integral unity can be experienced.
 To be sure, the FM generates changes in the organization of the body movements, in its flexibility, and in acquiring comfortable postures for the different practices of everyday life, such as sitting, standing, walking, and safely lifting objects.
 Given that there is no movement without sensation, no sensation without feeling, and no feeling without thought, with a due practice the changes become functional modifications that resonate on the person’s sensations, affects, feelings, and thoughts.
 And it is by integrating all these layers of the motor-sensorial experience, that unity is sensed.